 Both of these deaths have made the stories and legends about the Mercer-Williams House Museum even more spooky.
 It is now considered one of the scariest and most haunted places in Savannah.

 If you’re a seeker of hidden paranormal secrets and a collector of ghost stories, consider embarking on a guided ghost tour.
 Complete your tour of Savannah’s spectral wonders with the Ghost Hunters of Savannah Paranormal Investigation at 416 W. Liberty Street.
 This historic site, steeped in Revolutionary War echoes and the aftermath of a triple-axe murder invites you to delve into its mysterious past.
-As Savannah claims its title as the Most Haunted City in America, join our seasoned paranormal investigators in exploring the eerie secrets concealed within 416 W. Liberty.
+As Savannah claims its title as the Most Ghostly City in America, join our seasoned paranormal investigators in exploring the eerie secrets concealed within 416 W. Liberty.
 From a brooding presence above the bar to haunting whispers in the restrooms and an elusive spirit on the third floor, the choice is yours to uncover the chilling truth of this haunted locale.
 Brace yourself for an immersive journey that may leave you with a spine-tingling belief in the otherworldly.

 Yes, the Mercer-Williams House features a gift shop where visitors can purchase a variety of historical artifacts and ghostly souvenirs commemorating the house’s history and haunted lore.
 The shop offers a wide range of items, including books, art prints, and home décor items.
 It’s the perfect place to pick up a memorable souvenir of your visit or a thoughtful gift for a history or ghost story enthusiast.
 Visitors can visit the gift shop during the house’s normal operating hours.